utilityresearchlab/biofibers-machine-control/README.md

 # Biofibers Machine Control Desktop Application
-The application is the companion to the [Desktop Biofibers Spinning Machine](https://github.com/utilityresearchlab/desktop-biofibers-spinning).
+This application is the companion to the [Desktop Biofibers Spinning Machine](https://github.com/utilityresearchlab/desktop-biofibers-spinning).
 It makes it much easier to send commands, and control the spinning process compared to other g-code based interfaces.
 It is currently available for MacOS and Windows.

 <img width="400" alt="Screenshot 2025-05-24 at 10 34 34 PM" src="https://github.com/user-attachments/assets/ea6ced0a-d474-43f2-9ccf-06404f2c8780" />
 <img width="400" alt="Screenshot 2025-05-24 at 10 32 20 PM" src="https://github.com/user-attachments/assets/bcd75dcd-f69e-42fe-8962-07ce5166ee25" />

+## Key Features:
+- Automated machine initialization (setting relative movement, relative extrusion mode, etc.) on serial connection.
+- Toggle automated sending of pull-down or spinning commands to the machine to make fiber set-up and production easier.
+- Display for generated commands and estimated time for pull downs and spinning based on amount extruded, extrusion rate, and x-axis movement.
+- Easily set collector speed/direction and temperatures for the syringe wrap and nozzle.
+- Emergency stop (E-Stop) button to immediately halt and turn off the machine using Marlin's [M112](https://marlinfw.org/docs/gcode/M112.html) g-code command.
+- Status bar to help you keep track of what the machine is doing and what the temperatures are.

 ## Instructions for Downloading and Using the Application
 This repository houses the source code of the application if you are curious, but we make it easy for you to use the application without compiling code!